vized-io/vized-studio-releases/examples/EIP/SplitterResequencer/README.md

 ## Overview

 This tutorial demonstrates how to implement **Splitter** and **Resequencer** using **VIZED** and **Apache Camel YAML DSL**.
-You'll learn how to process a JSON file containing multiple orders, split them into individual messages, enrich each order with business logic, and resequence them by order date.
+You'll learn how to process a JSON file containing multiple restaurant orders, split them into individual messages, enrich each order with business logic, and resequence them by delivery time to ensure optimal kitchen workflow.

 ## Key Features

-- **JSON File Processing**: Read and parse JSON files with multiple orders.
+- **JSON File Processing**: Read and parse JSON files with multiple restaurant orders.
 - **Message Splitting**: Process each order individually.
 - **Order Enrichment**: Add processing metadata and business rules.
-- **Resequencing**: Ensure orders are processed in chronological order.
+- **Resequencing**: Ensure orders are processed in delivery time order for optimal kitchen workflow.
 - **Dynamic File Writing**: Output each processed order as a separate JSON file.
 - **Comprehensive Logging**: Track every step for easy debugging.